cdapio/coopr/docs/docs/source/guide/admin/macros.rst

 ::

   %host.service.<service name>%
-  %ip.service.<service name>%
+  %ip.<ip type>.service.<service name>%
   %num.service.<service name>%
   %cluster.owner%

 Basic macros return a comma separated list of the specified entity for all nodes that contain the specified service.
 For example, '%host.service.datanode%' will be replaced with a comma separated list of all nodes in the cluster that have the datanode service. '%cluster.owner%' will be replaced with the owner of the cluster.
+IP macros require the type of IP to be given, which is either 'access_v4' or 'bind_v4'.
+The 'access_v4' IP address is the address used to connect to the node from the outside world, whereas 'bind_v4' is the address services on the node should bind to.

 Basic Macro Instances
 =====================